NetApp/kubevoltracker/README.md

 ========

 We provide several sample queries under the `queries` subdirectory.
-Although users can run the .sql queries directly, we recommend using the shell scripts where provided.
+Although users can run the SQL queries directly, we recommend using the shell scripts where provided.
 Ad hoc queries against the database are also possible; we describe the schema in `documentation/proposal.md`.